Make the Project Installable¶

 Describe the Project¶

-setup.py file describes your project and the files that belong
+pyproject.toml file describes your project and how to build it.

 include flaskr/schema.sql graft flaskr/static graft flaskr/templates global-exclude *.pyc

-This tells Python to copy everything in the
+This tells the build to copy everything in the

 Install the Project¶